 - Climate Change and Migration: Is Agriculture the Main Channel?

-Alessandro Olper (University of Milano) - Modelling Bottom-Up End-of-Pipe Abatement Technologies in a Large-Scale Model: What Impact Does It Have on Agricultural Trade?
+Chiara Falco, Marzio Galeotti, and Alessandro Olper (University of Milano) - Modelling Bottom-Up End-of-Pipe Abatement Technologies in a Large-Scale Model: What Impact Does It Have on Agricultural Trade?

 Marcel Adenäuer (OECD)